capi5k/capi5k/README.md

 ## Run an experiment

 ```
-git clone <some repo with great experiments/deployments> project  # gets the shared experiment / deployment
+git clone <some repo with great experiments/deployments> project
 cd project
 xpm install    # install all the dependencies
 cap automatic  # run it